 There are two main routes for the purchase of property in Croatia – as a private individual or through a company structure that you set up yourself.
 There are advantages and disadvantages to both methods, and the best solution will be different for each specific case.
 We are experienced and professional real estate agency and will advise you of the best solution for each individual circumstance.

 All steps in the buying process are described in details in our FAQ.

 - Estate agents charge 3 per cent of the property’s sale price

-- Lawyers charge around 1.5 per cent (Lawyer which my agency recommend will charge about 0,5%, read more under FAQ).
+- Lawyers charge from 0,5 to 1.5 per cent (according to our buyers’ experiences).
 This will usually include the Land Registry ownership registration and the preparation of the purchase contract

 - Permission from the Ministry of Justice for a foreign national to acquire property costs around 70 kuna (approximately 10 EUR)

 - The notary’s fee and that of the translator (officially required) total approximately 500 kuna (around 70 EUR)

 - The fee charged by the Land Registrar is about 250 kuna (approximately 35 EUR).
 Check with your lawyer whether this has been included in his or her fee

 - Property transfer tax is currently set at 4 per cent, as of the January 2017. (when was reduced from 5%).
 This is paid by the buyer.
 Once the transaction has been completed, the change of ownership should be registered within 30 days.
 The tax can be paid by money transfer, and is then changed into Croatian kuna (HRK)